ntclark/PostScript/PostScriptInterpreter/Readme.md

 As a real world example of this, consider configuring the print driver I mention to launch the [HostPostscript](../HostPostscript) executable from this repository.
 If you do that, you can print any document whatsoever, and immediately render it to your screen.

+For that matter, take the HostPostscript out of this repository - and modify it to be the rendering component of your some system you're developing.

 ## Analyzing data in/from PDF files

 Often I see talk of the need to analyze and/or otherwise scrape or pull data from '.PDF files.
 I see it all the time: "extract this or that